Paradise Lost: Moral ambiguity

-The critic William Empson claimed the poem was morally ambiguous, with Milton's complex characterization of Satan playing a large part in Empson's claim of moral ambiguity.
-For context, the second volume of Empson's authorized biography was titled: William Empson: Against the Christians.
-In it his authorized biographer describes "Empson's visceral loathing of Christianity."
-He spent a large amount of his career attacking Christianity, demonizing it as "wickedness" and claiming that Milton's God was "sickeningly bad."
+The critic William Empson claimed the poem was morally ambiguous, with Milton's complex characterisation of Satan playing a large part in Empson's claim of moral ambiguity.
+For context, the second volume of Empson's authorised biography was titled: William Empson: Against the Christians.
+In it his authorised biographer describes "Empson's visceral loathing of Christianity."
+He spent a large amount of his career attacking Christianity, demonising it as "wickedness" and claiming that Milton's God was "sickeningly bad."
 For example, Empson portrays Milton's God as akin to a "Stalinist" tyrant "who enslaves His human creations to serve His own narcissism."

 From there, Empson gives fake praise that is really an attack, saying that "Milton deserves credit for making God wicked, since the God of Christianity is 'a wicked God'."
 John Leonard states that "Empson never denies that Satan's plan is wicked.
 What he does deny is that God is innocent of its wickedness: 'Milton steadily drives home that the inmost counsel of God was the Fortunate Fall of man; however wicked Satan's plan may be, it is God's plan too [since God in Paradise Lost is depicted as being both omniscient and omnipotent].'"
 Leonard notes that this interpretation was challenged by Dennis Danielson in his book Milton's Good God (1982).

 Alexandra Kapelos-Peters explains that: "as Danielson logically asserts, foreknowledge is not commensurate with culpability.
 Although God knew that Adam and Eve would eat the forbidden fruit of knowledge, He neither commanded them to do so, nor influenced their decision."
 Moreover, God gives humans free will to choose to do good or evil, while a tyrant would do the very opposite and deny free will by controlling his subjects' actions like a puppet-master.
 She says Danielson and Milton "demonstrate one crucial point: the presence of sin in the world is attributable to human agency and free will.
 Danielson argues that free will is crucial, because without it humanity would have only been serving necessity, and not participating in a free love act with the divine."
 She notes that in Paradise Lost, God says: "They trespass, Authors to themselves in all, Both what they judge and what they choose; for so I formd them free, and free they must remain."